 Learning through the body is extremely useful.
-Teaching somatically, we not only acknowledge the fundamental importance of the mind and body connection but utilize it in every aspect of your life.
+Teaching somatically, we not only acknowledge the fundamental importance of the mind and body connection, but also utilise it in every aspect of your life.

 Advances in neuroscience in recent years show how the mind and body are in the constant process of influencing each other and provide evidence that supports the need for somatic practices in sexology, psychology, and other client-centred helping professions.
 This research contributes to what we are calling a somatic renaissance, so for those who are interested in this ground-breaking education, please know that it takes time.
 It's the subtle changes that make the most significant changes.

-Cast you mind back to school sex ed class - let's be honest it was crap!
+Cast your mind back to school s*x education class - let's be honest: it was crap!

 Who would see a Somatic Sexologist?

-What is the difference between a medical/clinic treatments and a somatic sex education approach?
+What is the difference between a medical/clinic treatment and a somatic s*x education approach?

 ~ Common Concerns ~